 - Barcode readers can be used to add products to the cart.

-- Hassle-free payment and checkout system.
+- Hassle-free payment via cash, card or split method and checkout system.

 For this login to WordPress Admin Panel and Under the Dashboard hover your mouse over the “Plugins” menu option which brings out a Sub-Menu and then select the “Add New” option.

 After this, you will see an option on the top of your page that is “Upload Plugin”, click the option to upload the zip file.

-After clicking on the “Upload Plugin” option, below that you will see a button “Choose File” click on the button to browse for the zip file as per the snapshot below.
+Then click on the “Upload Plugin” option, below that you will see a button “Choose File” click on the button to browse for the zip file as per the snapshot below.

-After browsing the file, click the “Install Now” button to install the plugin as per the snapshot.
+Post browsing the file, click the “Install Now” button to install the plugin as per the snapshot.